 Foundation Courses (7 courses)

-- Linear and Nonlinear Models in Business Applications
+- MSCA 31010 Linear and Nonlinear Models in Business Applications

 Business Strategy/Project Management (2 courses)

-- Leadership and Management I: Projects and Teams
+- MSCA 31004 Leadership and Management I: Projects and Teams

-- Leadership and Management II: Strategy and Communication
+- MSCA 31002 Leadership and Management II: Strategy and Communication

 Electives (2 courses)

 Electives (first offering in January 2015) focus on specific analytic methodologies, techniques, and tools applied to functional and sector-specific issues.
-Topics change quarterly, and include courses such as Marketing Science and Customer Analytics; Financial Analytics; and Survey Design and Implementation.
+Topics change quarterly.
+Additional electives starting in 2015 include risk analytics; health analytics; and survey design and implementation.

 All students must complete a Capstone Project to receive their degree.
 Students are encouraged to work with a partner or in groups, and are given considerable freedom in selecting their topic.
 Once they have identified a suitable topic, partner, and advisor, students must submit a proposal to the program director, usually after finishing five courses.
 Groups present their findings during the final quarter of study to panel of program faculty and industry experts.